What's this all about?

 In the summer it was quiet and smelled of undisturbed life stretching back into time.
 In the winter there was laughter, shouting and the smell was of fresh fallen snow and wollen mittens drying over open fires.

 That was a long time ago.
 Seasons pass, leaves fall, ponds fill in to become wetlands and wetlands dry up.
-From what I can see in the satellite image, a canopy of trees now dominate where turtles and frogs once basked in the warmth of the sun and sometimes still do in my dream times.
+From what I can see in the satellite image, a canopy of trees now dominate where turtles and frogs once basked in the warmth of the sun on lazy summer days and sometimes still do in my dream times.

 Herein you will find a bit of this, that and the other thing.
 Click the jack-'o-lantern on the right to see what I get up to now and so many years away from Turtlespond.
 There are still some Slackware and Linux related pages buried in this site that you may have come upon in a search which are not linked directly.
 I'll be renovating that part of the website eventually and I'll be sorting out what to keep and where to put them.